 Fruit Fly Eggs – Where the Fruit Fly Life Cycle Begins

 The First Step In The Reproduction Process

 Fruit flies usually lay their eggs in an area where their newborn babies have a place in which to feed when they hatch.
 This includes the Mediterranean fruit fly.
 This is very important as they are fairly immobile and depend upon their surroundings to sustain themselves.
 The most common place where a female fruit fly will lay her eggs is inside rotting fruit as the fermentation process creates additional sugar which is perfect for her offspring.
-Another requirement that any fruit fly mother needs to meet is the temperature needs to be about 25 degrees.
+The mother fruit fly also needs the temperature to be around 77 degrees Fahrenheit.

 Although research shows that they can exist in slightly higher temperatures, (provided there is a high humidity) the place where she lays her eggs should not be below 20 degrees otherwise the baby fruit flies run the risk of dying which will bring an end to the life cycle of fruit fly.
 When she lays her eggs, she usually has enough to produce about 200-500 baby fruit flies.
 What makes things worse is that as soon as the female babies climb out of these fruit fly eggs, they are able to start reproducing about 24 hours later.
 The entire process of laying eggs to the time it takes for there to be a irritating fruit fly buzzing around your head is about 7 to 13 days so its no wonder that once you have a fruit fly problem that it can be so hard to get rid of it.